josetano2/recall/README.md

 ## 🚀 Motivation

-Me and my partner `josetano2` wanted to create an app that enables us to learn quickly using flashcards.
+Me and my partner `LGKentang` wanted to create an app that enables us to learn quickly using flashcards.
 We thought Anki is an amazing app, but we wanted to extend it's capabilities further.

 ## 🌟 Features